juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 like 2500x1440

-Asus Rampage 3 Extreme board has PCI 32-Bit, but Bios does Not have ACPI v1.3, only has "Advanced" = 1.1 Lynx AES16 pci card does Not install in Windows8.1, but works Ok in W7x64 Win8.1 requires proper Bios tables.
+Asus Rampage 3 Extreme board has PCI 32-Bit, but Bios does Not have MPS Table version v1.3, only has "Advanced" = 1.1 Not compatible with Windows8,1 Lynx AES16 pci card does Not install in Windows8.1 with MPS 1.1, but works Ok in W7x64 Win8.1 requires proper Bios MPS 1.3 tables. same board using OSX SnowLeopard 10.6.6, Lynx AES16 pci works well.
+Only msi and ASRock boards have proper 1.3 MPS tables for intel, Gigabyte unknown.
+Tyan S8232 AMD Opteron 63OO server board, pci Lynx AES16 installs but buffer size does Not work well.

-Newer ATX Boards like Z270 & Z370 have very weak socket pins made by Foxxconn, very brittle metal designed to fail, not like older X58 1366 socket pins, designed to last.
+Newer ATX Boards Z270 & Z370 have very weak socket pins made by Foxxconn, different brands msi pc mate & ASRock Z370 Pro4, both with PCI but very brittle cpu metal pins designed to fail, Not like older X58 1366 socket pins, designed to last.

-Matrox developer support refuses to give Discontinued MXO2 SDK & developer documentation.
+Matrox developer support refuses to give Discontinued MXO2 SDK.

 STOP THE DRAMA.!